xiaodongw/swagger-finatra/README.md

 # swagger-finatra
-Add Swagger support for Finatra (1.6 and 2.1.1) web framework.
+Add Swagger support for Finatra (1.6 and 2.2.0) web framework.

+It requires Java 8 from version 0.6.0.

 # Getting started
 ## Gradle